Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

 \section{Datasets and Evaluation Metrics}

 Datasets are very much needed in conducting HPE.
 They are also necessary to provide a fair comparison among different algorithms.
-Collecting a comprehensive and universal dataset poses challenges due to the complexity and variations of application scenes.
-A number of datasets have been collected to evaluate and compare results based on different metrics.
-In this section, we present the traditional datasets utilized in HPE, as well as more recent ones used for 2D and 3D deep learning-based HPE methods.
-In addition to these datasets with different features and task requirements, this section also covers several commonly used evaluation metrics for both 2D and 3D HPE.
-The results achieved by existing methods on the popular datasets are summarized as well.
+In this section, we present the most widely used datasets and evaluation metrics for evaluating 2D and 3D deep learning-based HPE methods.
+The results achieved by existing methods on these popular datasets are summarized.